mlswg/mls-protocol/draft-ietf-mls-protocol.md

   values derived via DeriveSecret as well as ExpandWithLabel.)

 Here S may be the `init_secret`, `commit_secret`, `epoch_secret`, or
-`encryption_secret` as well as any secret in a Secret Tree or one of the ratchets.
+`encryption_secret` as well as any secret in a secret tree or one of the ratchets.

 As soon as a group member consumes a value, they MUST immediately delete